W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 12 - Pointer Review.md

   College* ptrSchool;
 };
 ```

+(paste this code above main, outside of all functions.)

 For the “ptrSchool” pointer, you will create a pointer that will point to a College object.
 It would be
 declared as: **College* ptrSchool;**